nvpnathan/extractly/README.md

 4. Run the backend API:

     ```sh
-    uvicorn backend.app:app --reload
+    uvicorn main:app --reload
     ```

 ### Running the Dashboard

-Once both the backend and frontend are set up:
+Once the backend is running:

-1. Start the backend API server (`uvicorn backend.app:app --reload`).
-2. Open the `index.html` file in your browser to view the dashboard.
+1. Open the `index.html` file in your browser to view the dashboard.

 The dashboard should now be accessible and will automatically load document stats from the backend.